 - 1. Flush the cooling system every 2500 hours or every 12 months, whichever comes first. - 2.
-Industrial sets:

-Remove radiator cap and open drain cocks on radiator and engine block.
-Pour clean water into radiator until water coming from radiator is clear of discoloration.
-Close the radiator drain and continue flushing until water from engine drain is clear.
-Open all drain cocks and drain completely.
-Close drain cock and refill with recommended coolant mixture.
-Clean fins on radiator.

-- Coolant Specifications (marine and industrial): Use 50% water / 50% ethylene glycol antifreeze mix.
+Industrial sets: - a.
+Remove radiator cap and drain engine block. - Pour clean water into radiator until water coming from radiator is free of discoloration and sediment. - c.
+Close the radiator drain and continue flushing until water from the engine drain is clear. - d.
+Open all drain cocks and drain completely. - e.
+Close drain cock and refill with recommended mixture. - f.
+Clean leaves, dust, and other debris off the radiator fins. - 3.
+Coolant Specifications: - Use 50% distilled water / 50% ethylene glycol antifreeze mix.
 Antifreeze mixture is recommended as a good year-round coolant. - 4.
 Check hoses and connections and repair any leakage.

-SP16.
+SP15.
 CLEAN RADIATOR

 - 1. Remove debris from radiator fins daily. - 2.
-In very dusty applications, clean the radiator with compressed air or steam cleaner every 100 hours.
-Clean in the reverse direction of the airflow.
+In very dusty applications, clean the radiator with compressed air or steam cleaner every 100 hours. and check for leaks.